mtarsel/balloon-popper/README.md

-balloon-popper
+Flying Triangle
 ==============

-Move the balloon up and down to avoid the arrows.
+Move the triangle up and down to avoid the flying squaes.
 Implementation in C++ using OpenGL.

-You are the Red Circle and your objective is to avoid the triangles, or arrows, flying at you.
+You control the red triangle and your objective is to avoid the squares flying at you.

-Use the UP and DOWN arrow keys to avoid the arrows.
+Use the UP and DOWN arrow keys to avoid the squares.

-Your score and the number of arrows will increase every minute
+Your score and the number of squares will increase every minute